 Prozac is an antidepressant SSRI that was developed for people, not dogs.
-This well known prescription drug treats depression by regulating serotonin imbalances but its use for canines is questionable.
+This prescription drug treats depression by regulating serotonin imbalances but its use for canines is questionable.

 A serotonin balance is important for mental well-being.
-This naturally occurring chemical is key to regulating mood, appetite, sleep and memory.
+This naturally occurring chemical regulates mood, appetite, sleep and memory.
 This also applies to pets so giving Prozac to a dog could work, at least in theory.

-But giving this popular yet potent drug to a dog is not something to be taken lightly.
+But giving this potent drug to a dog isn’t something to be taken lightly.
 You really should speak with a vet if you think Prozac can help your buddy battle a bout of depression.

 Can I Give My Dog Prozac?
 Answer: Yes but w/ a vet’s prescription only

 Doggie depression doesn’t mean you should share your supply of this SSRI.

 Prozac, often times, is not appropriate for animals.
 If your dog is stressed, or has anxiety, treat them to some all-natural calming chews made for canines.
 They’ll reduce symptoms until you find out what’s really going on at the vet.
 But it’s true that dogs can struggle with mental health, most notably a condition called separation anxiety.
 Left untreated, such problems become ingrained.

 Aggressive behavior, whining, excessive barking and even destruction of property could all be the result of a dog’s depression.

 Prozac Prescribed to Dogs

 Yes, this drug is sometimes prescribed by vets.
 Prozac, and other antidepressants, can improve your dog’s condition but a proper diagnosis is required.